TOUGH QUESTIONS NO ONE WANTS TO ASK

 IF THIS IS TRUE OF YOU

-You’re not alone.
 Please know that it’s okay to ask these questions.

-It doesn’t necessarily mean you’ve lost faith.
+It doesn’t mean you’ve lost faith.
 It may actually mean you have enough faith to ask what some people have pushed down and denied.

 It may mean you’d rather engage directly with God instead of pretending you don’t have questions.

-One clear example of this is Jacob.
+If you need an example, there’s Jacob.
 During a momentous journey, there were real threats to Jacob’s life and he was full of anxiety.
-He wrestled with God - because God showed up when Jacob needed Him.
+He wrestled with God because God showed up when Jacob needed Him.
 God didn’t punish Jacob for having fears and doubts.
-He allowed Jacob to wrestle with Him, and didn’t berate him for having the nerve to do so.
-God showed up and met Jacob where he was.
+He allowed Jacob to wrestle with Him.

 GRAPPLING WITH HARD QUESTIONS